digitoimistodude/air-cookie/README.md

 <script type="text/plain" data-src="<uri-to-script>" data-cookiecategory="analytics" defer>
 ```

+If you need to run custom java

 The example above works only, if the script does not require any extra javascript to be executed after the script has been loaded.
-If you need to execute extra javascript, use example below.
+If you need to execute extra javascript, use one of the example below.

 ```php
 add_action( 'air_cookie_js_analytics', 'my_add_js_for_analytics' );